weilingx46/workshop-ws-4-12-css-uikit-semanticui/README.md

 ![Finished Webpage](/tutorial-screenshots/final-webpage.gif)

 We'll be implementing the following components:
-- [ ] A nicely formatted header and navbar
+- [ ] A formatted and responsive header and navbar
-- [ ] A grid layout for your webpage
+- [ ] Nicely aligned content using the UiKit grid layout
 - [ ] An autoplaying slideshow with responsive navigation buttons
-- [ ] Content nicely aligned using the UiKit grid layout
 - [ ] Some images and text using smooth javascript animations

 ## Getting Started!